PierreRAFFA/wait-until/README.md

 **numRetries**: `number`
 Specifies the maximum number of retries.

-**algorithm**: `Function` (optional, default is `constant` calling the method every second)
+**algorithm**: `Function` (optional)
+Specfies how often the function must be called following a specific algorithm.
-Can be the algorithm function `constant`, `fibonacci` or a custom function managed by you.
+Can be one of the native algorithm function `constant`, `fibonacci` or a custom function.
+Default is `constant` calling the method every second.
 To use a native algorithm function, first import it from "wait-until-condition/dist/algorithms".
-To use a custom function, the custom function should implement `IAlgorithmFunction`.
+If you prefer a custom function, the custom function should implement `IAlgorithmFunction`.

 **onRetry**: `Function` (optional)
 Function called on each retry.